DJShankyShoe/Website/_solutions/TryHackMe/General/ALFRED.md

 ‎

-### After logged in as admin, it brought us to tis page, where it can be used to manage Jenkins
+### After logged in as admin, it brought us to this page, where it can be used to manage Jenkins

 ![Image](https://raw.githubusercontent.com/DJShankyShoe/Website/master/assets/Platforms/TryHackMe/Alfred/index.png)